 Here's the idea.
 It's a little wacky but stick with me.

 There's this thing called Patreon.
 It's a huge platform that artists and creators use all over the planet to fund their creative ventures.

-Here's how it works:
+how it works:

-If enough people get on board, it provides a consistent monthly salary that enables creators to get back to the work they really wanna be doing: making more stuff.
+If enough people get on board, it provides a consistent monthly income that enables creators to get back to the work they really wanna be doing: making more stuff.

-(In my head, this community has the potential to bring about massive change to our wee country through collaboration.)
+(In my head, this community has the potential to bring about massive change to our country through collaboration.)

 Here’s how the money will be used:

 Become A Producer Today + Make A Difference